Ybalrid/OpenXR-API-Layer-Template/README.md

 list(APPEND extension_versions "42")       # <---
 ```

+If the layer do not implement any extension, you must comment this example value.

 Uncomment the `list(APPEND ...)` calls, and replace them with the name and version of the extension.

 This will do three things: